-Refer to Photos 1.3 and 1.4, and Figure 1.1
+Refer to Photo 1.3 and 1.4

-The TK1813 cryostat has a liquid nitrogen cooled 77K radiation shield base-plate, and a room temperature outer vacuum casing base-plate.
-The 77K shield is located using the set of countersunk M3 screws provided.
+The TK1840 cryostat has a gas cooled 40K radiation shield base-plate, liquid nitrogen cooled 77K radiation shield base-plate, and a room temperature outer vacuum casing base-plate.
+The 40K and 77K shields are located using the set of M3 screws provided.
+Remember to install the small black spacers between the 40K and 77K shields.
 The black OVC base-plate is located using the M4 socket-headed screws provided.
 It is important to check that the O-ring is in place, that it is clean, well greased and that its seating is free of marks and scratches.
-The screws locating the OVC base-plate should not be over-tightened, as this can distort the O-ring and perhaps cause vacuum leaks.
+The screws locating the OVC base-plate should not be over-tightened, as this can distort the O-ring and may cause vacuum leaks.
 If the screws are equally tightened, it is normal for a small gap to show between the lip of the OVC base-plate and the bottom of the cryostat casing.